Update July 11, 2017

 No matter which framework you choose, you can’t go wrong.
 Angular usually attracts developers used to working in a large enterprise.
 Angular, and the Angular CLI in particular, guides you all the way to the final application.
 The drawback is that you can’t tweak and twist the framework to fit your specific requirement.
 On the plus side, you’ll hardly ever want to do such a thing.

 If you need full control over your application, you’re better off with React.
 Plus, React is optimized for a different class of applications.
 If you’re worried about the application state, opt for React.
 If performance is the number one issue, opt for React.
 If you’ve got complex user interfaces with multiple input and events, each potentially influencing each other window, opt for React.
+If you need an application with a small footprint, opt for React.
 However, if you’re programming traditional form applications, you’re better of with Angular.
 Plus, if developer productivity is more important than flexibility, opt for Angular.